 How to mitigate risk before, during, and after fetch

-Individual dog temperaments aren’t the only thing that determine whether chasing games have more pros or cons.
-The way we play fetch with our dogs makes a big difference, too!
+Our dogs' individual traits aren’t the only things that determine whether chasing games have more pros or cons.
+The way we play fetch with them makes a big difference, too!

 Include physical warm ups and cool downs

-“Warm ups, cool downs, and muscle conditioning are great ways to prevent injury in active dogs,” says Leyla M, VT.
-“Dogs are not that different to humans when it comes to physical exercise.
-You want to increase activity gradually and avoid over doing it.”
+“Warm ups, cool downs, and muscle conditioning are great ways to prevent injury in active dogs,” says veterinary technician Leyla M. “Dogs are not that different to humans when it comes to physical exercise.
+You want to increase activity gradually and avoid overdoing it.”

-• Start with a lower impact game first, like a gentle round of tug
+- Start with a lower impact game first, like a gentle round of tug or searching for hidden treats

-• When in doubt?
-Consult your veterinarian for help creating a personalized warm up plan!
+- When in doubt?
+Consult your veterinarian for help creating a personalized conditioning plan!

 Play fetch on safe surfaces

 Throwing the ball on surfaces with plenty of traction can help reduce the risk of your dog hurting themselves during a sharp turn or leap, advises Muench.
-You can also limit the physical impact on their joints by playing on softer surfaces.
+You can also limit the physical impact on your pup's joints by playing on softer ground.

-• Don’t throw the ball in wet grass
+- Don’t throw the toy in wet grass

 Keep fetch sessions short, especially if your dog plays hard